Quick Dashboard Creation¶

 You can create a dashboard in three ways.

-Start from a system blank dashboard;
+Start by creating a blank dashboard;

 Reuse views from the built-in template library for creation.